StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 In this example, I will be using StarlingX **9.0** in a virtual All-In-One Simplex (AIO-SX) configuration.

 Deploying your application as a StarlingX Application is the highest level of integration you can achieve with the platform.
 It is a "step up" from deploying an app via Helm or FluxCD.
-In this post, I will guide you through the process of deploying the [demo app](https://github.com/bmuniz-daitan/poc-starlingx-messages) used in the previous deployment posts, along with some basic management commands <!- more ->.
+In this post, I will guide you through the process of deploying the [demo app](https://github.com/bmuniz-daitan/poc-starlingx-messages) used in the previous deployment posts, along with some basic management commands.

 It is worth noting that while deploying a containerized app as a StarlingX App has its advantages and is easy to do, transforming a containerized application into a StarlingX App might not be.
 Thus, the Helm and FluxCD options represent the standard approaches and are the typical choices for developers and users who do not intend to create an application officially bundled into the StarlingX project.

 ## Prerequisites

 This tutorial expects that your application will be containerized with helm-charts already available.
-If this is not your case, please consult the helm documentation.
+If this is not your case, please consult the [helm documentation](https://helm.sh/docs/ "helm documentation").

 ## Integration with the StarlingX System